ekliao/EricLiaoDigitalGarden/src/site/notes/Evernote.md

 ## Migration whence

 Since April 2023, I have reduced but not entirely eliminated Evernote usage.
 I still put "junk" stuff in it when clipping a web article or when I am not writing anything myself except a short one-line comment.
 For anything that requires some writing, I tend to put it in Obsidian.
 One exception: I still use it to keep my audio book summary records.
-## Quick verdict: 3 stars (see issues)
+## Quick verdict: 2 stars (see issues)
 # Issues

+- 2023-12-02 New version doesn't export tags, creation time, and modified time in visible form in html like the old version did.
+They are encoded in `<meta>` tag, so not readily searchable by any other programs like Apple Notes after importing the html.

+- 2023-12-02 While manually managing exports, Evernote desktop (Mac) kept crashing.

+- 2023-12-01 Free version limited to 50 notes and one notebook.
+I began [[Evernote termination and exodus 「永遠」筆記(Evernote)不再永遠\|Evernote termination and exodus 「永遠」筆記(Evernote)不再永遠]].
+Deducting one full point from quick verdict to 2.

-*2023-08-25* iOS version suddenly failed: I could no longer add a new note.
+- 2023-08-25 iOS version suddenly failed: I could no longer add a new note.
 The new note interface grayed out and doesn't allow data entry.
 How ridiculous!
 Searching for notes and editing existing notes seem okay.

-*(Update 2023-08-28)* After reinstalling the app twice and approving some iOS permission prompts, the problem seems resolved for now
+(Update 2023-08-28) After reinstalling the app twice and approving some iOS permission prompts, the problem seems resolved for now

 ---
 # More...